Mingguo007/Mingguo007/README.md

 - 👋 Hi, I’m @Mingguo007
-- 👀 I’m interested in Physics
+- 👀 I’m interested in Physics and materials
-- 🌱 I’m currently learning condense matter
+- 🌱 I’m currently learning condensed matter & python skills
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Please contact me by email - zmgwas@gmail.com

 <!---
 Mingguo007/Mingguo007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.